fernandoem88/rcc-loader/README.md

 // ##hash##
 ```

-we can use it in some components like this
+then we can use it like this

 ```tsx
 import S from "./my-app.rcc"